Andrek01/alexarc4shng/README.md

 You can specify up to 99 Commands per shng-item.
 The plugin scanns the item.conf/item.yaml during initialization for commands starting with 01 up to 99.

-<strong>Please start all the time with 01, the command-numbers must be serial, dont forget one the scann of commands is stopped when there is no command found with the next number</strong>
+<strong>Please start all the time with 01, the command-numbers must be serial, dont forget one.
+The scann of commands stops when there is no command found with the next number</strong>

 #### Example